na-na-hi/renget/archive/vxugg.md

 Beast surveyed the mess again.
 "This kitchen is going to take an eternity to get into working order!
 I won't be able to cook for at least 2 days!"

-"Well, you better start working then.
+"Well, you better start working quickly.
 We expect something by supper."

-Beast turned back at the cat, trying to hide an offended look.
+Beast turned back at the cat, suppressing an offended look.
 "Couldn't I get some help or some staff to haul this remaining rot to the storage room?"

 "You could probably ask around, but people here are usually too lazy or tired to do anything.
 And I have a date with chapter 13 of my book."
-The cat said as he left the room.
+The cat said as he left the chef to his work.
 "See you at dinner!~"

 Beast couldn't believe what he was just told.
 But then he remembered he wasn't the revered Chef Winchester anymore, he was now just a cook for a group of 20-something explorers.
 But it was the same way Beast started his career, so he swallowed his pride and picked up a few crates.
 This was going to be interesting, to say the least.
 With the wag of a finger, his life changed completely.